Llenar70/allye-doc/Bar Plot.md

     *   Compares the rectangle created by the user's drag with the geometry (position and size) of each bar and considers overlapping bars as selection targets.
     *   Adds, removes, or toggles the selection based on the state of modifier keys (Ctrl, Alt, Shift).
 *   **Click Selection (`mouseClickEvent` in `CustomBarPlotViewBox`, `__get_bar_index_at` in `CustomBarPlotGraph`)**:
     *   Determines which bar exists at the clicked coordinates.
+This works for individual bars even when they are grouped.
     *   If a bar is found, it becomes the selection target.
 Handling of modifier keys is the same as for rectangle selection.
 *   **Selection Change Notification (`update_selection_from_bar_indices`, `selection_changed` signal)**:
     *   When the indices of selected bars are updated, it gets the list of original data indices via `OWCustomBarPlot.get_original_indices_for_selected_bars()` and emits the `selection_changed` signal.